Rjmoodie/yardpass-upgrade/Ideation/landing-page.md

 "Everything You Need, Nothing You Don't"

 **Subheadline:**
-"YardPass combines the best features from multiple platforms into one elegant solution."
+"Liventix combines the best features from multiple platforms into one elegant solution."

 **Feature Grid (3 columns x 2 rows):**